DawoodKhan5218/CredSniper/README.md

 ## 📖 What is CredSniper?

 CredSniper is a standalone project that runs entirely on an **ESP8266 NodeMCU**.
-It creates a Wi‑Fi access point with a **web‑based control panel** where different Wi‑Fi attack simulations can be tested in a controlled and authorized environment.
+It creates a Wi‑Fi access point victimimim a **web‑based control panel** where different Wi‑Fi attack simulations can be tested in a controlled and authorized environment.

 This tool focuses on **education, learning, and security awareness**.